gitbls/sdm/README.md

 * `--modprobe` *file* &mdash; Copy the modprobe file to /etc/modprobe.d. `--modprobe` can be specified multiple times to copy multiple files.
 * `--motd` *file* &mdash; Copy the specified file to /etc/motd.
 The original /etc/motd is renamed to /etc/motd.orig.
 You can easily create a null message of the day by using `--motd /dev/null`
 * `--mouse left` &mdash; If LXDE is installed, set the Mouse to be left-handed (for those that are in their right mind).
-* `--nopiwiz` &mdash; Don't run piwiz during first system boot if LXDE is installed.
-All the settings in piwiz can be accoomplished in sdm.
-* `--noswap` &mdash; Disables the dphys-swapfile service.
-No service, no swap file.
 * `--norestart` or `--noreboot` &mdash; Do not restart the system after the First Boot.
 This is useful if you set `--restart` when you build the image, but want to disable the automatic restart for a particular SD Card when you burn it.
 * `--nspawnsw` *"switches"* &mdash; Provide additional switches for the systemd-nspawn command.
 See `man systemd-nspawn`.
 * `--password-pi` *password* &mdash; Specify the password for the "pi" user.
 See *Important note about Passwords* below for details